riligar/.github/profile/README.md

-# 🚀 RiLiGar - Building Tomorrow's Intelligent Applications
+# 🚀 RiLiGar - Building Tomorrow's Intelligent Agent Applications

 **RiLiGar** is a cutting-edge technology company creating **high-performance SDKs** that democratize AI development.
 We build the fundamental blocks that enable any developer to create intelligent, scalable applications without complexity.